AshwinKumar-Saveetha/EX-2-prompt-engineering-/README.md

 ### 3. Depth:
 Gemini offers deeper responses in unstructured or broad prompts, while ChatGPT is more efficient in structured, refined prompts.
 Overall, the best model depends on user preference for detail, clarity, and the complexity of the prompt.
 Gemini is the best choice for users seeking more depth and detailed explanations
+# Result:
+The prompt for the above said problem executed successfully